patryk0504/Case-Management-System/README.md

   - open it in ide such as IDEA

-In both options app should start on url: http://localhost:7000/swagger-ui/index.html Api url for manual testing is: http://localhost:7000/api
+In both options app should start on url: http://localhost:7000/swagger-ui/index.html
+<br/>Api url for manual testing: http://localhost:7000/api